bbugyi200/tman/README.md

                         multiple times and has a default argument of '+'.
   -v, --verbose         How verbose should the output be?
 This option can be
                         specified multiple times (e.g. -v, -vv, -vvv, ...).

+subcommands:
+  {start,add}
+    start               Start the system's torrent service, add any missing torrents to it (i.e. torrents added via `tman add ...`), wait configured amount of time, and then shutdown the system torrent service we started earlier.
+    add                 Qeueue new torrent to download next time `tman start` is run.
 ```
 <!-- [[[[[end]]]]] -->